GuoSFPLab/PFAS-LEACH-Tier-3-4/README.md

 ## Version History

 - **Official releases**
+  - October 18th, 2025:
+      1) Updated the database of PFAS properties for Module 2.
+      2) Updated the user guide to remind users that the output dt for the time series needs to be sufficiently fine to capture the time evolution of mass discharge rates.
+      3) Updated the user guide to remind users that they can use the SF estimated from the porewater concentration data for one representative PFAS and use it for other PFASs at the same site.
   - October 1st, 2025: Release of v1.0.
       1) Added Module 2 that allows for Monte Carlo-type uncertainty analysis.
       2) Added a parameter visualization toolkit to visualize the parameter distributions in Module 2.